loopbackio/loopback-next/docs/site/Model.md

 For example, a JSON object conforming to the `Customer` model definition can be passed in REST/HTTP payload to create a new customer or stored in a document database such as MongoDB.
-Model definitions can also be mapped to other forms, such as relational database schema, XML schema, JSON schema, OpenAPI schema, or gRPC message definition, and vice versa.
+Model definitions can also be mapped to other forms, such as relational database schemas, XML schemas, JSON schemas, OpenAPI schemas, or gRPC message definitions, and vice versa.

 There are two subtly different types of models for domain objects:

 - Value Object: A domain object that does not have an identity (ID).
 Its equality is based on the structural value.
-For example, `Address` can be modeled as `Value Object` as two US addresses are equal if they have the same street number, street name, city, and zip code values.
+For example, `Address` can be modeled as a `Value Object` because two US addresses are equal if they have the same street number, street name, city, and zip code values.
 For example:

 ```json
 {